-Berlin History is a complicated one full of both tragedy and triumph, in order to connect with a community and its people effectively it is important to see the whole truth and not just the piecemeal history we are often given in school or taught by our parents or grandparents.
+Berlin History is a complicated one full of both tragedy and triumph, to connect with a community and its people effectively it is important to see the whole truth.
+It is important to see the whole picture and not just focus on one part of the history.

 What I knew of Berlin’s History: